rutbergphilip/market-monitor/README.md

 ## ⭐ Star me

-If you like Blocket Bot, give it a ⭐!
+If you like Market Monitor, give it a ⭐!